hapijs/inert/README.md

       - `false` - Disable ETag computation.
   - `defaultExtension` - optional string, appended to file requests if the requested file is not found.
 Defaults to no extension.

+### Errors

+Any file access errors are signalled using appropriate [Boom](https://github.com/hapijs/boom) errors.
+These are `Boom.notFound()` for missing or hidden files, and `Boom.forbidden()` for files that exist, but can't otherwise be accessed.

+The error can contain an `err.data.path` property, which is the path that the error failed for.
+This property *does not always exist* if the response was generated without a file system lookup, and for the directory handler it will be the last tested non-index path.

+If an unexpected configuration or processing errors occurs, `Boom.internal()` and `'system'` errors can also be thrown.